InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## Resulting Context

-### For Organizations and Project maintainers
+### For the Organization, Legal Entity and Project maintainers

-* We have an explicit policy on source code strategy (e.g., where to create new repository or how to select the right sharing level)
+* We have explicit policies at Organization and Legal Entity level on source code strategy (e.g., where to create new repository or how to select the right sharing level)
-* We can find all source code touched, shared and consumed within our Organization and take actions as needed.
+* We can find all source code touched, shared and consumed within the Organization or Legal Entity and take actions as needed.
 * We can measure the diversity of contributions and resulting business value for our project.
 * We can identify technical debt and determine the priorities for retirement (e.g., dead APIs/source).

 ### For InnerSource governance

-* We can scan significant parts of our Enterprise's source code looking for opportunities of reuse, duplication, similarity or code smells.
+* We can scan significant parts of our Organization's source code looking for opportunities of reuse, duplication, similarity or code smells.
-* We know the ratios of Open, Inner and Closed Source within the Enterprise so we can steer as needed.
+* We know the ratios of Open, Inner and Closed Source within the Organization so we can steer as needed.
 * We can identify and optimize tech stack diversity.
-* We can create awareness and culture shift on certain organizations as needed (e.g., ratio of Open and InnerSource below average)
+* We can create awareness and culture shift on certain Legal Entities as needed (e.g., ratio of Open and InnerSource below average)

 ## Rationale

-It creates a dynamic and extendable single source of truth for repositories to capture, visualize and act on source code repositories across your organization.
+It creates a dynamic and extendable single source of truth for repositories to capture, visualize and act on source code repositories across the Organization.
 That helps to create awareness and focus efforts on the right direction.
 The source code maturity framework helps teams to understand the value of intentional explicit policies on how to manage source code.
-It helps to create both continuous improvement cycles and references within your organization of what others are doing.
+It helps to create both continuous improvement cycles and references within the Organization of what others are doing.

 ## Known Instances